mactul/powermake/tutorials/03-crossplatform-library/README.md

 You can see that we added `config.add_includedirs("./include/")`, that is required for `time_linux.c` and `time_windows.c` to found the `my_time.h` file.

-In the previous chapter we haven't talked about the first parameter of `powermake.run`, here it's `"my_time"`.
+In the first chapter we haven't talked about the first parameter of `powermake.run`, here it's `"my_time"`.
 This parameter is the name of the project and it is used for link operations to automatically give a name to the binary.
 For example here, we haven't specified the output name for `powermake.archive_files` (yes it's possible to do so, we will see later), so the name will be automatically attributed and will be `libmy_time.a`